TruFoox/Instagram-Meme-Bot/README.md

 ## Getting Started

 Follow ALL the directions listed below in order for the bot to function correctly.
-See "AboutTheConfig.txt" for more information regarding the config.
+See "Config Help.txt" for more information regarding the config.

 ### Prerequisites